 The Binding Study Advice (BSA) is part of a series of measures that increase a student’s chances of successfully completing a programme on time.
 The faculty uses the BSA to specify the extent to which a student – after the first year of study – has the motivation and abilities to successfully complete the programme.
+Due to the coronavirus outbreak, the BSA norm for 2020-2021 has been reduced by 6 ECTS.
+Read more below.

 In order to obtain the standard minimum of 48 ECTS (24 ECTS for part-time students), you will receive the necessary support.
 For example, every student is assigned a lecturer as a tutor.
 The tutor's primary task is to discuss your study progress and choices.